djnocko/postgres_immich/README.md

 ## Step 1: Create the Custom PostgreSQL Image
 The custom image includes PostgreSQL 16, PostGIS (`postgresql-16-postgis-3`), and `pgvector` (v0.7.4), with `postgis` and `vector` extensions enabled during initialization.

+You can use test image available in immich-values.yaml

 1. **Create a Directory**:
    ```bash
    mkdir postgres_immich